MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/layout.md

 3. Select the check boxes for the 3D models you want to copy, and then select **Send**.

-4. On HoloLens, open the Layout app.
+4. On HoloLens, open the Dynamics 365 Layout app.
 You’ll find your 3D models on the **Models** tab.

 ## Import 3D models to use with immersive headsets